T1taniumF0rge-Industries-Inc/Software/.github/faq.md

 It should render like [so](/.github/credits_template.md/)

+> [!IMPORTANNT]
+>
+> If the original code contains copyrights for `Software024`, `GamerSoft24` or `MidnightG0ldX`, you must credit that name and credit any relevant entities according to the rules above.

 ### Why are half the workflows failing?

 This is because our workflow configuration hasn't been finished yet, and the best solution is to ignore it.